Using Your Uniview NVR - NVR IPCAMERA SECURITY

 • Disk Group: Allows the creation of disk groups.

-The disk group allows us to assign hard disks to a disk group and use the disk group to store recordings and snapshots of specified cameras.
+The disk group feature allows us to assign hard disks to a disk group and use the disk group to store recordings and snapshots of specified cameras.
 Different arrays can be assigned to different disk groups.
 Redundant disks cannot be assigned to any disk group.
 Disk group information will be initialized if any disk in the group is formatted.

 Allocate Space